Multilateral efforts needed to stem rising costs of global food staples and decline of livelihood in Ukraine

 Concerning the international armed conflict between Russia and Ukraine, I want to touch on some recent findings we have and divide them in two parts – one focused on Ukraine and the other on the wider repercussions of this crisis in a world facing other major challenges.

-The main message here is that the Ukraine crisis is exasperating pre-existing trends and with global inflation hitting record highs, people in areas affected by conflict and instability – as well as impacted by climate change – are feeling the brunt of it.
+The main message here is that the Ukraine crisis is exasperating pre-existing trends and with global inflation hitting record highs, people in areas affected by armed conflict and instability – as well as impacted by climate change – are feeling the brunt of it.
 Multilateral efforts are needed to respond to humanitarian crises, prevent further fragmentation, manage economic distress, tackle climate change, and end the global pandemic.

 Keep in mind that the Ukraine situation is not unique.
 Armed conflict is a terrible disruptor.
-People living in places affected by conflict experience similar hardships.
+People living in places affected by armed conflict experience similar hardships.
 I am highlighting Ukraine and other situations of armed conflict because we have these figures today.

 First on Ukraine: